mikedeace/Outreach/content/docs/python/beginner/send_sms.md

-#importing the helper gateway
+Importing the helper gateway
 ```python
 from AfricasTalkingGateway import (AfricasTalkingGateway, AfricasTalkingGatewayException)

 ```
-#add the number you are sending to
+Add the number you are sending to

 ```python
 to = "+2547xxxxxxxx"